 Recreation was introduced to Harrisonburg, VA following World War II.
 In the years to follow Harrisonburg's parks were created and facilities such as the Community Activities Center were built.
 Additionally, Parks and Recreation acquired the National Guard Armory and Simms School (now known as the Lucy F. Simms Continuing Education Center) for community recreation.

 The Harrisonburg Parks and Recreation Department strives to meet its mission of enhancing the quality of life and meeting the needs of every citizen by providing comprehensive leisure service opportunities.
 The Parks and Recreation Department also strives to develop and maintain a safe system of open space and public facilities for the use and enjoyment of the public.

-[22MB] Updated Comprehensive Parks and Recreation Master Plan 2013 - The Harrisonburg Parks and Recreation is working with Land Planning and Design Associates in a study to develop an updated Comprehensive Parks and Recreation Master Plan.
+[22MB] Updated Comprehensive Parks and Recreation Master Plan 2013 - The Harrisonburg Parks and Recreation worked with Land Planning and Design Associates to develop an updated Comprehensive Parks and Recreation Master Plan.
 The last study was completed in 2003, and needed updating based on the growth of Harrisonburg, new trends, and new desires.
 The 2003 Comprehensive Master Plan can be found below for anyone who is interested.

 [16MB] Comprehensive Parks and Recreation Master Plan 2003 - This plan for Parks and Recreation outlines policies and actions that will need to be implemented to ensure that Harrisonburg's Parks and Recreation system continues to meet the needs of the community.
 The plan provides a framework for implementing new programs, facilities and funding in the short term and long term future.